-Unless otherwise agreed with the Subcontractor, this Safeguarding policy sets a standard to which all Itad Suppliers are expected to comply and is driven from our company values and our culture.
+Unless otherwise agreed with the Supplier, this Safeguarding policy sets a standard to which all Itad Suppliers are expected to comply and is driven from our company values and our culture.
 Adherence to this statement and its principles is expected throughout all of our internal and external activities.
-Suppliers should refer to clause 6 in relation to confidentiality of the agreement for specific requirements.
+Suppliers should refer to clause 6 of their services agreement in relation to specific confidentiality requirements.